 1. What Is a German Chocolate Poke Cake recipe?

-Despite its name, German chocolate cake is an American creation named after Sam German, who developed a sweet baking chocolate for Baker’s Chocolate.
-This recipe takes that iconic flavour and dials it up a notch.
+Inspite of it’s name, German chocolate cake is an American product, going back to Sam German who created a sweet baking chocolate for Baker’s Chocolate.
+This recipe keeps all the iconic flavor and just kicks it up a notch.

 2. A Brief History of German Chocolate Cake